 Per Word of God, there are three more courts, for a total of seven now six.
 However, the remaining three aren't very powerful or numerous, and as such aren't much more than a blip on the supernatural community's radar.

-All supernatural creatures are affected by the threshold of a lived in home.
+Must Be Invited is in effect, but it's due to the nature of magic.
+All supernatural creatures are affected by the "threshold" of a lived-in home.
 The more powerful the supernatural creature, the more difficult it is to pass through (and the more of your power you give up when you do).
-This can be bypassed by particularly powerful creatures (such as the Queens of the Sidhe) who are strong enough that even a small piece of them can do a lot of damage, and weaker creatures (such as pixies) are relatively unaffected, Whtie Court vampires are also human enough to pass through uninvited.
+This can be bypassed by particularly powerful creatures (such as the Queens of the Sidhe) who are strong enough that even a small piece of them can do a lot of damage, and weaker creatures (such as pixies) are relatively unaffected, White Court vampires are also human enough to pass through uninvited, though they have to leave their powers at the door so to speak.
+Black Courts simply can't cross, and Red Courts are paralyzed on crossing.
 Thresholds are used as the anchor for wards, which make entering a home even more dangerous for supernatural creatures (or even non-supernatural people, if the wards are done right).

 Running water is another thing that applies to all: it sort of 'grounds' magic and even Harry himself once had running water used to keep him from casting while captured by an enemy.
 Like threshholds, this is something that would also presumably affect the Black Court a lot, the Red Court less but notably, and the White Court not so much.

 While Artemis Fowl doesn't seem to have any vampires in sight (yet), The People in general have some vampire traits — pale, cannot enter a human dwelling without permission (they risk losing their magic), and sunlight is deadly or at least very harmful to them, as is holy water (though it can be countered by magical water).